Why Your Child Needs a Serious Amount of Sleep (and how to help them get it!)

 The growth hormone is mostly dispensed during deep sleep.
 And, we must highlight the two words ‘deep sleep’.
 It is very important, not only that your child gets enough sleep, but also good sleep.
 Think about how many hours small babies sleep.
 It is because they are growing, and a baby that doesn’t sleep enough will take longer to reach their growth milestones.

 As the child grows older he requires less sleep, and as they reach adulthood, which is between 18 and 20 years of age, they can do with a vastly lesser amount of zzz’s than they ever did before.

 The average adult can do with as little as 5-6 hours of sleep in a 24 hour period, however, they should get at least 8, for many reasons, not dissimilar to why kids need sleep.

 The lack of sleep can egg on excessive eating, from infancy to adulthood.
 Babies can very soon become accustomed to accepting the breast or bottle when they wake, and in fact, many parents are quick to shove the soothsayer into their mouths, in the hopes they will go back to sleep.

 This is not wise.

 Babies, toddlers, young children, teenagers, and adults alike, can all learn to fall asleep without the help of food or drink.

-Encouraging this feed and sleep behaviour can lead to obesity, and its been proven time and time again, especially in the good ole’ US of A. Kids are found, more often than not, staying up late, eating all sorts of terrible foods, than sleeping soundly in their beds.
-Try implement a healthy diet like banting?
+Encouraging this feed and sleep behavior can lead to obesity, and its been proven time and time again, especially in the good ole’ US of A. Kids are found, more often than not, staying up late, eating all sorts of terrible foods, than sleeping soundly in their beds.
+Try to implement a healthy diet like banting?
 How they function during the day is beyond me, and you will find they will resort to eating during the day again to just stay alert and awake.